Kyle Rowe

-Kyle Rowe (born 8 February 1998) is a professional rugby union player who plays as a wing for United Rugby Championship club Glasgow Warriors.
-Born in England, he represents Scotland at international level after qualifying on residency grounds.
+Kyle Rowe (born 8 February 1998) is a Scotland international rugby union player who plays as a wing for United Rugby Championship club Glasgow Warriors.
+Born in England, he represents Scotland at international level after qualifying on residency grounds, living in Scotland since he was 8 years old.

 Early life

 Rowe's family moved to Scotland when he was 8.
 He was educated at Queen Victoria School in Dunblane.
 Rowe started with Falkirk RFC before moving to Glasgow Hawks.

 Rowe won the Premiership title and the Scottish Cup with Ayr in 2019; scoring three tries across both finals.

 Club career

 He was named as part of the Scotland 7s that will be available to Glasgow Warriors for selection for the first part of the 2019-20 season to help the club deal with the loss of their international players for the 2019 Rugby World Cup.

 After a stint at Edinburgh he signed for London Irish ahead of the 2021–22 season.

 He signed again for Glasgow Warriors on 5 July 2023 in a two-year deal.